WeblateOrg/weblate/docs/faq.rst

 keep the file formatted in your way, please use a pre-commit hook for that.

-For monolingual files (see :ref:`formats`) Weblate might add new translation units which are present in the :guilabel:`template` and not in actual translations.
+For monolingual files (see :ref:`formats`) Weblate might add new translation strings which are present in the :guilabel:`template` and not in actual translations.
 It does not however perform any automatic cleanup of stale strings as that might have unexpected outcomes.
 If you want to do this, please install a pre-commit hook which will handle the cleanup according to your requirements.